• Home

 I’m Driven.

-And that could be a problem if I’m not driving consciously, if I’m not taking the reins.
+And that could be a problem if I’m not driving consciously, if I’m not taking the wheel.

 A Style with Extremes: The Compulsive Personality Spectrum

 Anyone who has compulsive tendencies can become a victim of these urges.
-They can become rigid, judgmental, over-controlling, reactive, rushed, impatient, miserly and workaholic in order to meet their goals.
-They can become mean and destructive in the name of righteousness.
+They can become rigid, judgmental, over-controlling, reactive, rushed, miserly and workaholic in order to meet their goals.
+They can become mean, Puritanical and destructive in the name of doing the “right” thing.
 They can also become anxious, burnt-out, and depressed.

 The compulsive personality style can lead to extremes: really productive and caring, or really neurotic and callous.
-The American Psychiatric Association calls the negative end of this spectrum Obsessive-compulsive personality disorder (OCPD).
-They have no name for the positive end.
-It takes conscious effort to take the reins of compulsive energy and guide it to the healthy end of the spectrum.
-That’s The Healthy Compulsive Project.
+The American Psychiatric Association calls the negative end of this spectrum Obsessive-compulsive personality disorder.
+(People often refer to it by its acronym, OCPD).
+The APA has no name for the positive end of the spectrum.
+It takes conscious effort to take the wheel of compulsive energy and guide it to the healthy end.
+That’s what The Healthy Compulsive Project is all about.

 A healthy compulsive is one whose energy, passion and talents for achievement are used consciously in the service of love and purpose.
 An unhealthy compulsive is one whose energy, passion and talents for achievement have been hijacked by fear and its henchman, anger.
 Both are driven: one by meaning, the other by dread.

 In this blog I’ll be exploring the inner workings and outer manifestations of the compulsive personality, or, as I prefer to call it, the Driven personality.
-I’ll be writing about what it takes to be a healthy compulsive, which is neither easy nor simple.
+I’ll be getting into the nitty gritty of how these tendencies show up in everyday life, and the bigger picture of how to enlist them meaningfully.
+I’ll be writing about how to become a healthy compulsive.

 But just so that you have a rough idea what I mean by this I’ll give you a bare bones preview.
-My study of research literature, personal experience, and clinical experience have led me to conclude that there are a few basic steps we need to take to take the wheel of this energetic disposition:
+My personal experience, clinical experience, and study of the research literature have led me to conclude that there are a basic steps we need to take in order to take the wheel of this energetic disposition:

 • Slow down enough to look inside and remember what your deepest passions are.
 Where do they really want to go?
-Have you been trying to buy peace (I’ll retire someday) or self-regard (I really am a decent person after all) with over-working?
+A sense of accomplishment?
+Mastery?
+Fulfillment?
+Contribution?

-• Discover what part of your has taken over the reins: Insecurities?
+• Ask whether another part of your personality has taken over the wheel: Insecurities?
 A need to be respected?
 A need to prove yourself?
-A deep need to create something of value?

-• Take back the reins by honoring the original intention of your drives, and don’t get caught in a blind and rigid execution of them.
-Given the realities of your life how can you find peace, self-regard, or a sense of accomplishment?
+• Take back the wheel by honoring the original intention of your drives, and don’t get caught in a blind and rigid execution of them.
+Given the realities of your life, how can you find peace, self-regard, or a sense of accomplishment?

 I’ll be going into greater depth with these in future posts.